km2ii/JVP_TG-PLUS/README.md

 ![](logo240.png) <BR>
 This is a Tutorial to install and use the enhanced MOD for javplayer_109a, enhance the effect after removing mosaic.<BR>
 This MOD was created by the Discord community kmkii#8701.<BR>
-Just for learning and communication purposes only,Do not use it for any commercial purposes.<BR>
 If you can run the original javplayer, the mod should be easy to run as well.<BR>
+<strong>I state this mod is completely free.
+Just for learning and communication purposes only.Do not use it for any commercial purposes.</strong><BR>

 ## Featrue:<BR>
 1.Add TopazVideoEnhanceAI enhancement function.<BR>